What do sustainability disclosure standards cover exactly?

 In general, sustainability disclosures standards look beyond financial statement performance alone to consider the broader environmental and societal issues that affect the entity’s governance, strategy, risk management and performance.

 This means the answer depends on the nature of the entity (e.g., its size, organizational structure, industry, and region).
-What’s critical to measure and disclose in one industry may not be critical for another.
+What’s critical to measure and disclose for one industry may not be critical for another.

 Why do we need a Canadian Sustainability Standards Board?